exxmen/sharepointdirect/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used.
+If you want to be mentioned, please let me know.
 * Inspired by Marcin's awesome Excel SharePoint REST API based tool